pramabhi/some-ops-test/README.md

 * The steps are in the `cloudbuild.yaml` file which is run using `deploy.sh` containing a sample `gcloud` command.
 * There is also a sample airflow dag in the pipelines directory.
 * In the model API section, various components of gunicorn/flask app deployment were provided.
 * Gunicorn adds multithreading option.
-The `Main` directory has the flask app.
+The `Main` directory has the flask app `app.py`.
 * There are functions for prediction, healthcheck, authentication, api user tracking, unit test etc.
 * The `Makefile` has steps for local development using `docker-compose`.
 The API outputs could be tested using `Postman`.